AliAdanPro/Electronics_Management/README.md

 - **Encapsulation:** Data members of classes are encapsulated and access to them is controlled through public member functions.
 This ensures data integrity, hides implementation details, and facilitates code maintenance and debugging.

-- **Polymorphism:** Polymorphism is achieved through the use of virtual functions.
-For example, the `toString()` function is declared as virtual in the ElectronicDevice class and overridden in derived classes (Mobile and GPU), allowing for dynamic method binding and enabling different implementations based on object types.

 ## Why OOP and Inheritance?